Scotland's Bikepacking Routes

 266 km / Start & Finish: Aviemore

-Smooth gravel tracks, singletrack and mostly quiet roads.
-While the Cairngorms are home to four of the five highest mountains in Scotland, there are no extreme climbs and descents, and parts of the route will make great day trips as well.
+Smooth gravel paths, singletrack trails, and mostly quiet roads define the area.
+Although the Cairngorms boast four of Scotland’s five highest mountains, there are no extreme climbs or descents, and some sections of the route make for excellent day trips.

 Additional information: Markus Stitz Cairngorms Bikepacking - 360 degree loop